fjbo-net/coralsite/README.md

-# web-client-boilerplate
+# PHP Package Boilerplate
- Boilerplate for web-based (client) projects.
+ Boilerplate for PHP module projects (for publishing).